10 Phrases Every Buyer Has Heard During a House Visit

 • “With potential” = may need serious work.
 “Functional” = not pretty, but livable.
 “Bright” sometimes means “has a large window… facing north”.

-• Look for (or ask for) concrete data: areas (and what type of area it is, gross or usable?), year of construction, floor, elevator, solar orientation, balconies/storage/garage, and a floor plan with measurements.
+• Look for (or ask for) concrete data: areas (and what type of area it is, gross or usable?), year of construction, floor, elevator, solar orientation, balconies/storage/garage, and a plan with dimensions.
 If the ad always avoids numbers and lives only on adjectives, it's a bad sign.

-7. Old or generic photos of the surrounding area (or zero photos of the exterior)
+7. Old or generic photos of the surrounding area (or no exterior photos)

-• If the photos look too perfect and generic, or if there are NO photos of the facade/building/street, do not proceed blindly.
+• If the photos seem too perfect and generic, or if there is NO photo of the facade/building/street, don't proceed blindly.

-• Ask for images of the exterior and the building entrance.
-And use Street View to confirm if the surroundings match the ad's “mood”, because what doesn’t appear in the lens is usually what weighs in the decision.
+• Ask for images of the exterior and the entrance of the building.
+And use Google Street View to confirm if the surroundings match the ad's “mood”, because what doesn't appear in the lens is usually what weighs in the decision.

 8. “Reason for sale: moving abroad / inheritance / divorce”

-• This story repeats so often that it's already a yellow flag.
+• This story is repeated so often that it's already a yellow flag.
 Sometimes it's true, but it's also used to create urgency (“I need to sell quickly”).

 • Keep your pace: visit, validate documentation, compare alternatives, and only then decide.
-If they try to rush you, take that as information, not as an argument.
+If they try to rush you, take it as information, not as an argument.

-9. Photos “too perfect” (virtual home staging or virtual images)
+9. “Too perfect” photos (virtual home staging or virtual images)

-• When everything looks too flawless (perfect lighting, catalog furniture, zero imperfections) ask directly: “Is this the house as it is today or is it staging/visualization?”
+• When everything seems too perfect (perfect lighting, catalog furniture, zero imperfections) ask directly: “Is this the house as it is today or is it staging/visualization?”

-• Ask for a simple, real-time video, without music and without cuts, showing “less glamorous” details (baseboards, joints, inside cabinets, frames, balcony, garage, storage).
+• Ask for a simple, real-time video, without music and without cuts, showing “less glamorous” details (baseboards, joints, inside cupboards, frames, balcony, garage, storage).

-10. Haste, conversation shifted off-platform, and requests for money “just to reserve”
+10. Rush, conversation diverted off the platform, and requests for money “just to reserve”

 • If they push you to WhatsApp “because it's easier”, avoid calls, don't clarify doubts in writing, or when they ask for payment before visiting and documentation, stop!